campbellhealy/100DaysOfCode/Day 12 - Scope & Number Guess Game/README.md

 #### READ ME

-The aim of today's lesson was to build the guess a number game from scratch without suuport.
+The aim of today's lesson was to build the guess a number game from scratch without support.

 You are shown the basics of what the game should do, how it would look (sort of) and then get on with it.